-section can be skipped if you do not have any device connected to the RGMII rface.
+inter section can be skipped if you do not have any device connected to the RGM face.
 RX_CLK will be low when the xCORE comes out of reset (see Section 11).
 VDDIOT has a 2.5V or 3.3V supply as appropriate.
-RGMII signals are connected to the appropriate RGMII pins of the $\times CORE$ device. Н.6 Boot X0D01 has a 1K pull-up to VDDIO (Section 8).
-The device is kept in reset for at least 1 ms after VDDIO has reached its minimum level (Section $8$ ).
-H.7 JTAG, XScope, and debugging You have decided as to whether you need an XSYS header or not (Section $\ensuremath{\text{\textbf{G}}}\xspace)$ If you have not included an XSYS header, you have devised a method to program the SPI-flash or OTP (Section ${\bf G}$ ). Н.8 GPIO You have not mapped both inputs and outputs to the same multi-bit port.
-Pins X0D04, X0D05, X0D06, and X0D07 are output only and are, during and after reset, pulled low or not connected (Section 8) Pins X2D04, X2D05, X2D06 and X2D07 are output only and during and after reset, X2D06 is pulled high and X2D04, X2D05, and X2D07 are pulled low (Section 8) H.9 Multi device designs Skip this section if your design only includes a single XMOS device.
-One device is connected to a QSPI or SPI flash for booting.
+RGMII signals are connected to the appropriate RGMII pins of the $xCORE$ device.
+H.6 Boot The device is connected to a QSPI flash for booting, connected to X0D01, X0D04X0D07, and X0D10 (Section 8).
+If not, you must boot the device through OTP or JTAG, or set it to boot from SPI and connect a SPI flash.
+The Flash that you have chosen is supported by xflash , or you have created a specification file for it.
+H.7 JTAG, XScope, and debugging You have decided as to whether you need an XSYS header or not (Section G) If you have not included an XSYS header, you have devised a method to program the SPI-flash or OTP (Section G).
+H.8 GPIO You have not mapped both inputs and outputs to the same multi-bit port.
+Pins X0D04, X0D05, X0D06, and X0D07 are output only and are, during and after reset, pulled high and low appropriately (Section 8) Pins X2D04, X2D05, X2D06 and X2D07 are output only and during and after reset, X2D06 is pulled high and X2D04, X2D05, and X2D07 are pulled low (Section 8)

+H.9 Multi device designs

+Skip this section if your design only includes a single XMOS device.